top of page

 Dewa Sanzan: Discover Japan’s Sacred Mountains of Rebirth

-Mount Haguro – the present and prayers for happiness in the current life
+• Mount Haguro – the present and prayers for happiness in the current life.

-Mount Gassan – the past and prayers for a peaceful afterlife
+• Mount Gassan – the past and prayers for a peaceful afterlife.

-Mount Yudono – the future and prayers for rebirth
+• Mount Yudono – the future and prayers for rebirth.

 Layers of mountains covered in dark green trees line the horizon, with a small community nestled in the valley.
 A corner of the roof of a traditional Japanese house is in the foreground.

-A Journey Through Japan Heritage in Yamagata
+A Journey Through Japan's Heritage in Yamagata

+“Japan Heritage” is an initiative by the Agency for Cultural Affairs of Japan.
+It recognizes stories connecting history, culture, and local traditions across the country.
 Each story is brought to life by local communities who preserve and share the tangible and intangible heritage that makes their region unique.

-Learning stories behind each Japan Heritage site adds a deeper appreciation to the experience.
+Learning the stories behind each Japan Heritage site adds a deeper appreciation to the experience.
 Understanding the history shaped by local communities brings every landscape and tradition to life.

 Dewa Sanzan and the Practice of Shugendo